OOC9490/pokemon-tictactoe/README.md

 - Implementing an AI that can challenge the player (doesn't have to be unbeatable, just has to utilise some logic)
 - Make the sliding UI more mobile friendly
+- Network Multiplayer?
+(I'm not sure this is worth it for this kind of game, but the learning experience would be pretty valuable!)

 # Resources used